Trained-to-Glory/inpursuit-backend/README.md

 #### My Pursuits

-The my pursuits arrray should display all pursuits owned or followed by the logged in user.
+The my pursuits array should display all pursuits owned or followed by the logged in user.

 ```